Skip to content

 context.store.commit('replace', { adminData })

-// save the store to the [nuxt] session
+// save the store in the [nuxt] session

 const session = context.app.$session()